guiyom-e/cdk-scheduler/README.md

 To install with npm:

 ```
-npm install ts-serverless-scheduler
+npm install cdk-scheduler
 ```

 To install with yarn:

 ```
-yarn add ts-serverless-scheduler
+yarn add cdk-scheduler
 ```

 ## Usage

-`ts-serverless-scheduler` is powered by SQS feature to delay events up to 15 minutes.
+`cdk-scheduler` is powered by SQS feature to delay events up to 15 minutes.
 A lambda is scheduled to query a DynamoDB Table every 15 minutes, it pushes every events scheduled in the next 15 minutes to SQS with a delay corresponding the desired publication date.

 ![architecture: dynamoDB with scheduled event / lambda scheduled every 15 minutes / publishes to SQS with delay](./docs/images/Architecture%20Scheduler.jpg)